Area between Whitby and Scarborough, North Yorkshire, United Kingdom

-One of the three shaft sinking techniques namely traditional drill and blast excavation with grouting, traditional drill and blast excavation with ground freezing and shaft boring road header with ground freezing will be selected for the project.
+One of the three shaft-sinking techniques namely traditional drill and blast excavation with grouting, traditional drill and blast excavation with ground freezing and shaft boring road header with ground freezing will be selected for the project.

-The MTS will be constructed at depths of 120m to 360m and will comprise of five interconnected tunnels measuring approximately 7.5km long each.
+The MTS will be constructed at depths of 120m to 360m and comprise five interconnected tunnels measuring approximately 7.5km long each.
 Construction will be performed starting from both ends, with three access points situated along the route.

-The MHF will feature crushing, screening and granulation buildings and an onsite storage building measuring 45m high, 500m long and 120m wide, and having a storage capacity of 700,000t of granulated polyhalite.
+The MHF will feature crushing, screening and granulation buildings and an onsite storage building measuring 45m-high, 500m-long and 120m-wide, and having a storage capacity of 700,000t of granulated polyhalite.
 Associated infrastructure at the site includes administration and support buildings, an engineering store, office buildings, a control room, and a car park.

-Minerals will be transported from the MHF to a new harbour facility, situated 40km from the mine, via a conveyer system.
+Minerals will be transported from the MHF to a new harbour facility, situated 40km from the mine, via a conveyor system.
 The new harbour will accommodate a product storage facility integrating two surge bins, a quay structure providing a single berthing facility under Phase 1 and space for shiploading equipment, and associated facilities including an access and car parking facility, office space, a workshop and other ancillary plant equipment buildings.

-In January 2014, a take or pay offtake agreement was signed with an unnamed Fortune 500 company based in the US for the sale of at least 500,000t/y of polyhalite from the project in North America for an initial five years, extendable by an additional five years.
+In January 2014, a take or pay offtake agreement was signed with an unnamed Fortune 500 company based in the US for the sale of at least 500,000tpa of polyhalite from the project in North America for an initial five years, extendable by an additional five years.